MohanramGunasekar/Implementation-of-Value-Iteration-for-Optimal-Policy-Computation-using-Gymnasium/README.md

 Implement the Value Iteration algorithm on the FrozenLake-v1 environment using the Gymnasium library.
 The objective is to iteratively compute the optimal value function and derive the optimal policy that maximizes the expected cumulative reward.

 ## Software Requirements
-<p>Python 3.x</p>
+- Python 3.x
-Gymnasium
+- Gymnasium
-NumPy
+- NumPy
-Matplotlib
+- Matplotlib
-Jupyter Notebook / Google Colab / VS Code
+- Jupyter Notebook / Google Colab / VS Code

 ## Environment Description